ammar-tanwar/bloglearnbay/posts/what-is-ml-fairness-indicator-all-you-need-to-Know.md

 To detect bias in machine learning algorithms, Facebook is creating an internal tool called <a href="https://ai.facebook.com/blog/how-were-using-fairness-flow-to-help-build-ai-that-works-better-for-everyone/" target="_blank">"</a> <a href="https://ai.facebook.com/blog/how-were-using-fairness-flow-to-help-build-ai-that-works-better-for-everyone/" target="_blank">Fairness</a> <a href="https://ai.facebook.com/blog/how-were-using-fairness-flow-to-help-build-ai-that-works-better-for-everyone/" target="_blank">Flow."</a>

-### The What-If Tool and TensorFlow Data Validation (TFDV) are coupled with ML Fairness Indicators; using Fairness Indicators helps in
+### The What-If Tool and TensorFlow Data Validation (TFDV) are coupled with ML Fairness Indicators using Fairness Indicators helps in

 -  Analyze model performance as it relates to certain user groups.